tldr-pages/tldr/pages/common/git-rebase.md

 `git rebase --continue`

+- Continue a rebase that was paused due to merge conflicts, by skipping the conflicted commit:

+`git rebase --skip`

 - Abort a rebase in progress (e.g. if it is interrupted by a merge conflict):

 `git rebase --abort`